stdarg/sprintf.js/README.md

 <tr><td>+</td>       <td>Signed numbers will always be printed with a leading sign (+ or -).</td></tr>
 <tr><td>space</td>   <td>Positive numbers are preceded by a space (negative numbers by a - sign).</td></tr>
 <tr><td>0</td>       <td>For numeric conversions, pad with leading zeros to the field width.</td></tr>
 <tr><td>#</td>       <td>An alternative output form.
 For o, the first digit will be '0'.
-For x or X, "0x" or "0X" will be prefixed to a non-zero result.
+For x or X, "0x" or "0X".
+For b or B, "b" or "B" will be prefixed to a non-zero result.
 For e, E, f, F, g and G, the output will always have a decimal point; for g and G, trailing zeros will not be removed.</td></tr>
 </table>